 Emboss Copper Foil

-To finish off the stoplight I cut some circles out of adhesive backed black vinyl, stuck on red, yellow and green dots in the centre, and adhered them onto the copper.
-I could have used some gem stones, or even glass globs, but the stickers were lighter and I had them on-hand in my stash.
+To finish off the stoplight I cut circles out of adhesive backed black, red, yellow and green vinyl.
+Those were adhered onto the copper.
+I could have used gem stones, or even glass globs, but the stickers were lighter and I had them on-hand in my stash.

 Marking and Cutting the Record